open-eid/SiVa/README.md

 ```

 ### How to run integration tests
 Integration tests are disabled by default, but can be enabled with maven parameter `-DrunIntegrationTests=true`.
-When executing the integration
-tests, SiVa Web application has to be started before the tests are executed.
-The build will fail if any of the tests fail.
+Executing integration tests requires running SiVa Web application instance (and XROAD validation service instance).
 It is possible to run integration tests without xroad tests `-DrunWithoutXroadIntegrationTests=true`.

 ### How to run load tests